citp/privacy-policy-historical/m/my/myb/mybigcampus.com.md

 * **Access to Your Information**

 Lightspeed Systems offers users the ability to correct or change the information collected during registration.
-Users may change this information at any time and as often as necessary by choosing the "edit account information" option or other similar functionality offered in the Services.
+Users may change this information at any time and as often as necessary by choosing the edit account information option or other similar functionality offered in the Services.
 To access or change your personal information, log in to your account through the Services.
 For data not available through such an account, please contact us at the address listed below.

 * **Security**